Kitahimbwa of Bunyoro

-Kitahimbwa (or Yosia, 1896–1902) was Omukama of Bunyoro from 1896 to 1902 in Bunyoro nowadays Uganda.
+Kitahimbwa (or Yosia) was born in 1869 and was Omukama of Bunyoro from 1896 to 1902 in Bunyoro, in what is now Uganda.
+At approximately 11 years old, Kitahimbwa was installed as a puppet monarch by the British while his father, Kabalega, was still actively fighting colonial forces in the north.

-Kitahimbwa became king when his father Kabaleega of Bunyoro was fighting the British forces north of the Victoria Nile.
-(Public Records Office, Surrey,London).
-He ruled under British Overseas Military Administration (BOMA).
+Kitahimbwa became king when his father, Kabalega of Bunyoro, was fighting the British forces north of the Victoria Nile.
+He ruled under the British Overseas Military Administration (BOMA).